Limited launch: MAY batch, 85% claimed

 The Quitting Difficulty Most People Don't Expect

-Between 2020 and 2024, the share of daily e-cigarette users who tried to quit but couldn't rose from 28.2% to 53%, according to a USC study.
+Recent USC research found that among daily youth vapers, unsuccessful quit attempts rose from 28.2% in 2020 to 53.0% in 2024.
 Read that again.
 More than half of daily vapers who tried to quit failed.

 This isn't a willpower problem.
 It's a pharmacology problem.
 Nicotine rewires your dopamine system.
 It creates a baseline deficit that only more nicotine can temporarily fill.
 Whether that nicotine arrives through smoke, vapor, or a pouch, the dependency loop is the same.
 This is the hidden cost of what happens when you quit smoking and start vaping without a plan to eventually quit nicotine too.